Family Mediation can help family members find solutions for issues such as:

-Follow up phone calls are made to all clients involved in mediation.
-New Justice will contact the parties involved one month and three months after their case is closed to check on the status of the agreement, and to offer further mediation if needed.
+New Justice Services will contact all parties involved in Family Mediation one month and three months after their case is closed to check on the status of the agreement and to offer further mediation if needed.

-Since most of our cases are referred to us by the Probation Department, schools and community organizations, New Justice remains in direct contact with the staff at these agencies.
-It is top priority for us to establish and maintain a healthy working relationship with these “partners”.
+Since most of our cases are referred to us by the Probation Department, schools and community organizations, New Justice Services remains in direct contact with the staff at these agencies.
+It is a top priority for us to establish and maintain a healthy working relationship with these partners.

-To open a case, contact the office in your county:
+To discuss mediation as an option for resolving a family dispute, contact the New Justice Services office in your county: